-Harp 2.0 Program Allows Many Minnesota Homeowners to Take Advantage of Low Refinance Rates and Lower Their Monthly Mortgage Payments
+HARP 2.0 Program Allows Many Minnesota Homeowners to Take Advantage of Low Refinance Rates and Lower Their Monthly Mortgage Payments

 7) Your loan is not an FHA, USDA or Jumbo Mortgage.

-Call Mitch Kruger at 763-315-6248 or visit our HARP Refinance Center and fill out our Quick 1 Step Eligibility Form to see if you qualify for this new program.
+Call Jay Dacey at 651.210.9593 or visit our HARP Refinance Center and fill out our Quick 1 Step Eligibility Form to see if you qualify for this new program.